Hotel rooms and motorways / Life out here is raw / But we will never stop / We will never quit / cause YOU'RE Metallica

 Master of Puppets if only for the title song, and "Battery", but consensus says the entire album qualifies.
 There's a reason why so many web sites and metal magazines have ranked it as the greatest metal album of all time; it's pure, distilled awesome from start to finish.

 "Orion" is one hell of an instrumental.
-In fact, that whole album reeks of awesomeness, give "Battery" a listen and try to tell me otherwise.
+In fact, that whole album reeks of awesomeness, give "Battery" a listen and try to say otherwise.
+The intro to "Battery" is a song in and of itself.
+Never has flamenco guitar sounded this badass.

 Metallica and the San Francisco Symphony Orchestra's "S&M" performance.
 See "The Call of Ktulu".
 It raises the feeling of being with a monster without saying a word.

-The whole performance is basically a Crowning Concert of Awesome.
+The performance of "For Whom The Bell Tolls" at the same concert was breathtakingly amazing.
+The whole performance is basically a Concert of Awesome.

 The S&M version of "The Ecstasy of Gold" is just breathtaking and sends chills up the spine.
 It's unbelievable.